Posted in Challenges, Fiction, Flash Fiction

 After my grandfather graduated from what was high school in the late 1800’s and early 1900’s, he was fortunate enough to go on to the only real college accessible to him.
 That college was Kentucky Normal College in Louisa, KY.
 Another student at that college, at the same time, was Fred Vinson, who later became Chief Justice of the U.S. Supreme Court.
 They were close friends.

 As time passed, some of the children of Appalachia were able to attend colleges and universities just outside their home areas.
 In Kentucky, several colleges were on the fringes of Appalachia and had a large percentage of Appalachian students enrolled.
+Two of the early ones were Morehead State University in Morehead, KY and Eastern Kentucky University in Richmond, KY.

 Many of the colleges were originally “normal” schools.
 Normal schools are colleges that primarily train teachers.
 The students received a bachelor’s degree in teacher education.
 Later, in the 20th century, these normal schools expanded to full-fledged colleges and universities.
 They still have a sizable percentage of Appalachian students enrolled.